qBioTurin/CarcinomaModel/README.md

 ## Overview

 The project performs a detailed analysis of a biological network model using stochastic simulations.
 This analysis includes running simulations with different parameter settings, generating plots to visualize the behavior of the model, and conducting sensitivity analysis to assess the impact of various parameters on the system's output.
+We underlying that to generate the figures reported in [1], the "Main.R" script has to be run.

 ## Features